British colonization of the Americas: Early colonization, 1607–1630

-Bermuda was soon more populous, self-sufficient and prosperous than Jamestown and a second company, the Company of the City of London for the Plantacion of The Somers Isles (better known as The Somers Isles Company) was spun-off from the London Company in 1615, and continued to administer Bermuda after the London Company's Royal Charter was revoked in 1624 (The Somers Isles Company's Royal Charter was similarly revoked in 1684).
-Bermuda pioneered tobacco cultivation as the engine for its economic growth, but as Virginia's tobacco agriculture outstripped it in the 1620s, and new colonies in the West Indies also emulated its tobacco industry, the price of Bermudian tobacco fell and the colony became unprofitable for many of the company's shareholders, who mostly had remained in England while managers or tenants farmed their land in Bermuda with the labour of indentured servants.
-Bermuda's House of Assembly held its first session in 1620 (Virginia's House of Burgesses having held its first session in 1619), but with no landowners resident in Bermuda there was consequently no property qualification, unlike the case with the House of Commons.
+Bermuda was soon more populous, self-sufficient and prosperous than Jamestown, and a second company, the Company of the City of London for the Plantacion of The Somers Isles (better known as The Somers Isles Company) was spun-off from the London Company in 1615 and continued to administer Bermuda after the London Company's Royal Charter was revoked in 1624.
+(The Somers Isles Company's Royal Charter was similarly revoked in 1684).
+Bermuda pioneered tobacco cultivation as the engine for its economic growth, and it initially prospered.
+But as it was outstripped by Virginia's tobacco agriculture in the 1620s, and new colonies in the West Indies also emulated its tobacco industry, the income from Bermudian tobacco fell.
+Investments in the colony became unprofitable for many of the company's shareholders, who mostly remained in England while managers and tenants farmed in Bermuda using the labour of indentured servants.
+Bermuda's House of Assembly held its first session in 1620.
+(Virginia's House of Burgesses had held its first session in 1619).
+With no landowners resident in Bermuda, there was no property qualification to sit in the Assembly, unlike the case with the House of Commons.
+(The property qualification was in effect for United Kingdom elections until the passage of the Representation of the People Act 1918.)

-As the bottom fell out of tobacco, many absentee shareholders (or Adventurers) sold their shares to the occupying managers or tenants, with the agricultural industry quickly shifting towards family farms that grew subsistence crops instead of tobacco.
-Bermudians soon found they could sell their excess foodstuffs in the West Indies where colonies like Barbados grew tobacco to the exclusion of subsistence crops.
-As the company's magazine ship would not carry their food exports to the West Indies, Bermudians began to build their own ships from Bermuda cedar, developing the speedy and nimble Bermuda sloop and the Bermuda rig.
+When the bottom fell out of tobacco, many absentee shareholders (or Adventurers) sold their shares to resident managers and tenants, and the agricultural sector shifted towards family farms growing subsistence crops, instead of tobacco.
+Bermudians found they could sell excess foodstuffs in the West Indies where Barbados and other colonies grew tobacco to the exclusion of food.
+As the company's magazine ship would not carry food to the West Indies, Bermudians built ships from Bermuda cedar, and developed the speedy and nimble Bermuda sloop and the Bermuda rig.

-Between the late 1610s and the American Revolution, the British shipped an estimated 50,000 to 120,000 convicts to their American colonies.
+Between the late 1610s and the American Revolution, Britain shipped an estimated 50,000 to 120,000 convicts to its American colonies.

-Meanwhile, the Council for New England sponsored several colonization projects, including a colony established by a group of English Puritans, known today as the Pilgrims.
-The Puritans embraced an intensely emotional form of Calvinist Protestantism and sought independence from the Church of England.
+Meanwhile, the Council for New England sponsored several colonization projects, including a colony of Puritan Pilgrims.
+Puritans embraced an intensely emotional form of Calvinist Protestantism and sought independence from the Church of England.
 In 1620, the Mayflower transported the Pilgrims across the Atlantic, and the Pilgrims established Plymouth Colony on Cape Cod.
-The Pilgrims endured an extremely hard first winter, with roughly fifty of the one hundred colonists dying.
-In 1621, Plymouth Colony was able to establish an alliance with the nearby Wampanoag tribe, which helped the Plymouth Colony adopt effective agricultural practices and engaged in the trade of fur and other materials.
-Farther north, the English also established Newfoundland Colony in 1610, which primarily focused on cod fishing.
+They suffered an extremely hard first winter, and about half of the one hundred colonists died.
+In 1621, Plymouth Colony established an alliance with the nearby Wampanoag people, who helped the Plymouth Colony adopt effective agricultural practices and traded fur and other materials with them.

+North of there, the English colony of Newfoundland Colony was established in 1610.
+This primarily focused on cod fishing.